 Samu'ila waited, his fingers poised over the keyboard; when the Messenger box showed no typing activity, he raised his arms and interlocked his fingers behind his head, then leaned back in the chair.
 Stifling a yawn, his gaze traveled the length of the room.
 He wondered what the surprise could be.
 His attention was drawn to the other side of the cybercafé, where one of the customers who was sitting in front of the system just beside the attendant's desk, was on the phone.
 The man's conversation was loud, explicit, and unabashed: bank details, professional credentials, and payment figures rolled off his tongue with ease.
 He was gesticulating wildly with his left hand as he spoke into the mobile phone clutched in his right.
 His gestures were however at variance with the forced, almost cajoling calmness of his tone.
 Samu'ila gave a vicious smile at the thickness of the man's accent, the obviousness of his Americanese: the smile dissolved when the man tossed the phone onto the table and, with a shout of joy, hi-fived himself.
 Samu'ila, chagrined, looked away.

-He was back to staring at the monitor, his thoughts preoccupied with drafting a phrase that would convey the right amount of ecstatic gratitude, when a webcam request appeared on the screen.
+He was back to staring at the monitor, his thoughts preoccupied with drafting a phrase to convey the right amount of ecstatic gratitude, when a webcam request appeared on the screen.
 Acting on reflex, he tapped the "ENTER" button to accept the request, but only realized what he'd done when two enormous, sea-grey eyes leapt off the screen at him.

 "Aiyee!"
 Samu'ila exclaimed, jolting his chair backwards in alarm.

 The eyes, their enlarged whites swimming with rheum and crisscrossed with broken capillaries, seemed to ogle Samu'ila a few more seconds, then retreated from the camera, and Ben's face swam into focus.
-The picture on the screen was grainy, the movements were delayed and disconnected; Ben's color came across as a pallid, sea-bottom white in the darkness that framed his face.
+The picture on the screen was grainy, the movements were delayed and disconnected; Ben's color came across as a pallid, sea-bottom white in the darkness framing his face.

 Can u c me?

 At this question Samu'ila immediately felt better.
 He glanced round to see if anyone had observed his discomfiture, but everyone around him had eyes only for the screen before them.
-He decided to let Ben stew a bit; it was only when he began to beg with "pleases" that stretched from one end of the screen to the other that Samu'ila relented and typed his reply.
+He decided to let Ben stew a bit; it was only when he began to beg with "pleases" stretching from one end of the screen to the other that Samu'ila relented and typed his reply.

 I can c u.

 The first time Samu'ila set foot in a cybercafé he had done so at the behest of one of his older brothers, who had sent him inside to call out a girl he liked but hadn't the courage to approach himself.
-At first, Samu'ila thought he had stumbled into some kind of adults-only game arcade, but he soon discarded that idea, convinced of the life-and-death nature of the proceedings in that room by the hushed intensity that hung over it like a heat wave.
+At first, Samu'ila thought he had stumbled into some kind of adults-only game arcade, but he soon discarded that idea, convinced of the life-and-death nature of the proceedings in that room by the hushed intensity hanging over it like a heat wave.

 Before that day, Samu'ila had suffered the usual run of fantastical stories that were the stock-in-trade of schoolboys.
-He had heard that one could watch the latest movies and music videos on the internet for free.
-He had been wowed by the revelation that anybody could play any computer game of their choice with an opponent halfway across the world.
+He had heard one could watch the latest movies and music videos on the internet for free.
+He had been wowed by the revelation anybody could play any computer game of their choice with an opponent halfway across the world.
 He had had his dreams hijacked by the strange story of the girl who would send love letters to a boy she didn't know, who, when he opened them, would find himself transported into her bedroom, where he would be unable to do anything but watch as she lay naked on the bed and performed disappearing acts with a carrot stick.
-He had been told that anything in the world, from a paperclip to a cruise on an ocean liner, could be purchased on the web with only a mouse; that there were machines called "search engines" which manufactured answers when questions were fed into them.
+He had been told anything in the world, from a paperclip to a cruise on an ocean liner, could be purchased on the web with only a mouse; that there were machines called "search engines" which manufactured answers when questions were fed into them.
 He did not believe any of these stories, not until the day he stood behind the source of his brother's heartache and watched with stricken eyes everything he had discounted come true.
 On that day was born the passion that would eventually see him abandon school.

 In the early days of his conversion, when his compulsion still had the glow of innocence upon it, Samu'ila would employ the dregs of his childhood charm to devastating effect, extracting from his father little amounts of money for candy, but he would save up every penny with a dogged parsimony, all for borrowed hours of bliss in the nearest cybercafé.
-Then, when his father began to complain that he would lose all his teeth at the rate he was going, and his mother rolled her eyes in exasperation and pointed out the road to his father's room, Samu'ila began to pilfer.
-He did it with such skill that not even a hint of suspicion besmirched his good name, and all the rewards of this larcenous pastime he dedicated to his quest for absolute mastery of the new medium which fantasy had adopted.
+Then, when his father began to complain he would lose all his teeth at the rate he was going, and his mother rolled her eyes in exasperation and pointed out the road to his father's room, Samu'ila began to pilfer.
+He did it with such skill, not even a hint of suspicion besmirched his good name, and all the rewards of this larcenous pastime he dedicated to his quest for absolute mastery of the new medium which fantasy had adopted.

 By the time he met Ben, he had already thrown over the vision of an education for the dream of early riches.
 He had also become as proficient with the mores and processes of the internet as a worker ant with its duties.
 He could find any web address he wanted.
 He could utilize a search engine to the utmost of its capabilities.
 He could register email accounts in the German, French, and Italian languages.
 He could download, upload, convert, and compress.
 He could extract email addresses, generate bogus online personas, and spam whole country populations at the click of a mouse.
 His typing speed had by this time gotten to the lower reaches of a secretarial sufficiency.

-At the time he met Ben, he had eleven email accounts, all of them with different names.
-When he gatecrashed that chatroom for the newly bereaved (where he spotted Ben, stalked him, and then, three days later, made the pounce) he had been masquerading as a twenty-three-year-old woman, a widow in weeds, and a Liberian national stranded in this inhospitable country without friend, family, or hope.
+At the time he met Ben, he had 11 email accounts, all of them with different names.
+When he gatecrashed that chatroom for the newly bereaved (where he spotted Ben, stalked him, and then, three days later, made the pounce) he had been masquerading as a 23-year-old woman, a widow in weeds, and a Liberian national stranded in this inhospitable country without friend, family, or hope.
 Ben took one look at the picture on his Messenger profile (the jpeg which he had appropriated from the obituary of a drowned daughter on the website of a newspaper whose circulation did not exceed the borders of the island of Martinique) and whatever misgivings the lonely old man might have had at once evaporated.
 He couldn't believe his luck: he fell head over heels in love.

 So?
 What do u think?